 - Evidence-Based: Supported by robust animal model data and preliminary human data, providing a strong foundation for further research and development.

-Prof. Elinav's team has identified key microbiome-modulated metabolites linked to weight gain and demonstrated their effects in mouse models.
+Key microbiome-modulated metabolites linked to weight gain were identified, and their effect was demonstrated in mouse models.
 Preliminary human data in a small cohort further supports these findings.
 Results have been published in Nature.
-Clinical follow up trials are already underway.
+Clinical follow-up trials are already underway.